 - Continuous nursing

 - Fully licensed physicians who admit patients and provide care

-Micro-hospitals can bill patients at the same rates as large hospitals – a bonus for the provider because micro-hospitals have smaller overhead costs.
-In late 2015, the Centers for Medicare and Medicaid (CMS) ruled an outpatient treatment center can continue to receive higher reimbursement rates only if it is within 250 feet of a hospital.
+Micro-hospitals can bill patients at the same rates as large hospitals, which is a bonus for the provider because micro-hospitals have smaller overhead costs.
+In late 2015, the Centers for Medicare & Medicaid (CMS) ruled that an outpatient treatment center can continue to receive higher reimbursement rates only if it is within 250 feet of a hospital.
 But micro-hospitals qualify as stand-alone licensed hospitals, so they qualify for higher hospital-level reimbursement rates.